DIY Liquid Soap (Coconut & Olive Oil)

 Undiluted soap paste is your best friend for long-term storage: it can last up to a year in an airtight container in a cool, dark place with virtually no risk of spoilage.
 This is because the high pH environment is naturally hostile to most bacteria and molds.

 Once you dilute the paste with water, however, the clock starts ticking.
+Without preservatives, diluted liquid soap typically stays good for 3-6 months.
+You can add preservatives like Optiphen or Liquid Germall Plus after dilution.

 Always use distilled water for dilution, as tap water contains minerals and potential contaminants that can reduce shelf life and affect clarity.
-I don’t always do this, but I should.
+(I don’t always do this, but I should!)

 Basic Liquid Soap Recipe